 Think about the origins of Facebook.
 This was not a value-free technology.
 The goal was to connect people.
 That’s a value a lot of people held and a lot of people flocked to it because they shared that value.

-When any technology is designed, it is usually designed with purpose and goals.
-Values underlie those purposes and goals.
 But technologies also change the equation.
 We have this long-running conversation about whether people kill people or guns kill people.
 It ends up being the person with a gun can kill a lot more people, a lot faster than a person without a gun.
 I’m not saying that the person involved doesn’t play a role, but it is the combination of the two.
 The value system changes when technology enters into it.

 And the other thing is we don’t think about the impact technology might have on our lives beyond the initial big idea.
 So the automobile was sold to us with this idea of a freedom we never had before.
 It wasn’t necessarily sold to us with the idea of significantly increasing teenage pregnancy.
 And I don’t believe it was designed for that purpose in mind.
 But it allowed the value of premarital sex to be much easier to pursue, and, as a result, people pursued it.
 A big part of the sexual revolution was just the fact that young people could escape their parents with a car in ways they never could before.